react-native-community/cli/packages/cli-platform-android/README.md

 > default: 'installDebug'

 Run custom gradle tasks.
-If this argument is provided, then `--variant` option is ignored.
+If this argument is provided, then `--mode` option is ignored.
 Example: `yarn react-native run-android --tasks clean,installDebug`.

 #### `--active-arch-only`